bevansr/project_2-group/README.md

 * Contains the `docx` file for data cleaning instruction
 * Contains the `SQL` and `ipynb` files used for data cleaning
-* Contains the final `ChicagoLandmarks2.csv` file with cleaned data
+* Contains the `ChicagoLandmarks2.csv` file with uncleaned data

 ### 3. Resources